wp-plugins/upcast/readme.txt

 == Installation  ==

-1. Download the Zip-Archive and extract all files into your wp-content/plugins/ directory.
+1. Download the Zip-Archive and extract all files into your wp-content/plugins/ directory
-2. Go into your WordPress administration page, click on Plugins and activate it.
+1. Go into your WordPress administration page, click on Plugins and activate it
+1. Configure your default settings under WordPress administration (Settings->UpCast)
+1. Obtain your RSS link (on upcast.me under podcast->publishing) and paste into the 'feed' setting
+1. Add the [upcast] shortcode on a page or post, or add the UpCast widget under Appearance->Widgets

 ==  Usage ==
 Use WordPress administration to set UpCast defaults, or just add the UpCast widget to a sidebar.